 Judaism Despite Christianity

-In his introductory essay, Alexander Altmann writes: “The ‘Letters on Judaism and Christianity’ of Franz Rosenzweig and Eugen Rosenstock-Huessy have rightly been described by H. J. Schoeps, in Jüdisch-Christliches Religionsgespräch, as one of the most important religious documents of our age.”
+In his introductory essay, Alexander Altmann writes: “The ‘Letters on Judaism and Christianity’ of Franz Rosenzweig and Eugen Rosenstock-Huessy have rightly been described by H. J. Schoeps in Jüdisch-Christliches Religionsgespräch as one of the most important religious documents of our age.”

+University of Chicago Press, 2011.
 Paperback, 181 pages.